New Novel Coming: Book 2 in NICU Series

 They watched the baby over the next few minutes, but even with the nurse bagging the baby, the student and intern, under Jim’s supervision, reported poor air entry in his lungs.
 Jim asked Eli, “Respiratory distress syndrome?”

-“Think so, Jim.
+“Think so.
 Needs a tube.
 You do it but talk the intern through it first,” Eli said.

-After explaining the procedure of getting a breathing tube into the trachea, Jim missed getting the tube through the vocal cords on his first pass.
+After explaining the procedure of getting a breathing tube into the trachea, Jim missed on his first attempt.
 The nurse bagged the baby again and brought the heart rate back up.

 “A problem?”
 Eli asked.